 "I can't get hold of Tara, so I think she must be on her way ov- oh.
 I- I'm sorry."
 Willow turned on her heel, blushing as she'd blundered into the kitchen and the couple.

-"It's alright!"
+"It's all right!"
 Giles assured, but blushed as well as he pulled back from Joyce.
 "You didn't need to cook."

 "But I wanted to.
 It's not-" she struggled for words, "it's not easy letting people take care of you all the time, after you've learned how to take care of yourself.
 Completely.
 Without anyone."
 Because you couldn't count on anyone.